designedmind/2017/introduction.md

-Rather than taking the multiple drafts model as a "deconstruction" of the Cartesian theatre -- an argument to the effect that, since there is no place in the brain where it all "comes together", there is no coming together of any kind -- we should see it as a sketch of how a _functional_ coming together might be implemented.
+Rather than taking the multiple drafts model as a "deconstruction" of the Cartesian theatre -- an argument to the effect that, since there is no place in the brain where it all "comes together", there is no coming together of any kind -- we should see it as a "reconstruction" of a (virtual) Cartesian theatre, a sketch of how a _functional_ coming together might be implemented.
+This seems to hold the best prospects for reconciling the scientific image of the mind as mechanism, with the "manifest" image of ourselves as conscious agents with rich phenomenal lives.

-This move is unavailable to Dennett as long as he remains committed to a particular materialist dogma, namely that no aspect of perception can resemble an inner presentation.
-On the subject of visual perception, for example, Dennett is unhesitating in his rejection of a "coming together", of an internal image for the mind's eye to inspect:
+This move is blocked to Dennett as long as he remains resistant to the idea that any aspect of perception can resemble an inner presentation.
+On this particular question, Dennett is adamant.
+On the subject of visual perception, for example, Dennett is unhesitating in his rejection of a "coming together", of an internal image for the mind's eye to
+inspect:

 > “The eventual “products” of vision are such things as guided hand and
 > finger motions, involuntary ducking, exclamations of surprise, triggering